 Disadvantages of Proportional Counters

 - Constant Voltage.
-When instruments are operated in the proportional region, the voltage must be kept constant.
-If a voltage remains constant the gas amplification factor also does not change.
+The voltage must be kept constant when instruments are operated in the proportional region.
+If a voltage remains constant, the gas amplification factor also does not change.
 The main drawback to using proportional counters in portable instruments is that they require a very stable power supply and amplifier to ensure constant operating conditions (in the middle of the proportional region).
-This is difficult to provide in a portable instrument, and that is why proportional counters tend to be used more in fixed or lab instruments.
+This isn’t easy to provide in a portable instrument, so proportional counters tend to be used more in fixed or lab instruments.

 - Quenching.
-For each electron collected in the chamber, there is a positively charged gas ion left over.
+Each electron collected in the chamber has a positively charged gas ion left over.
 These gas ions are heavy compared to an electron and move much more slowly.
-Free electrons are much lighter than the positive ions, thus, they are drawn toward the positive central electrode much faster than the positive ions are drawn to the chamber wall.
+Free electrons are much lighter than positive ions.
+Thus, they are drawn toward the positive central electrode much faster than the positive ions drawn to the chamber wall.
 The resulting cloud of positive ions near the electrode leads to distortions in gas multiplication.
-Eventually the positive ions move away from the positively charged central wire to the negatively charged wall and are neutralized by gaining an electron.
+Eventually, the positive ions move from the positively charged central wire to the negatively charged wall and are neutralized by gaining an electron.
 In the process, some energy is given off, which causes additional ionization of the gas atoms.
 The electrons produced by this ionization move toward the central wire and are multiplied en route.
-This pulse of charge is unrelated to the radiation to be detected and can set off a series of pulses.
-In practice the termination of the avalanche is improved by the use of “quenching” techniques.
+This charge pulse is unrelated to the radiation to be detected and can set off a series of pulses.
+In practice, the avalanche’s termination is improved by using “quenching” techniques.

-Special Reference: U.S. Department of Energy, Instrumantation and Control.
+Special Reference: U.S. Department of Energy, Instrumentation and Control.
 DOE Fundamentals Handbook, Volume 2 of 2.
 June 1992.